Shibai

 As a result of becoming popular in informal conversation, "shibai" can also be used even in what would be considered more "formal" venues, such as the local daily newspapers and even on local televised news broadcasts throughout Hawaii, especially during an election season.

-Representative Colleen Hanabusa (D-HI) uses the term as follows in response to a policy proposal by the President: "It’s absolute shibai for President Trump to propose $7 Billion in cuts to the Children’s Health Insurance Program (CHIP) and $800 million in cuts from the Center for Medicare and Medicaid Innovation, amongst other reductions, after Congress passed and the President signed the FY18 omnibus spending bill into law on March 23, 2018."
+Representative Colleen Hanabusa (D-HI) used the term as follows in response to a policy proposal by the President: "It’s absolute shibai for President Trump to propose $7 Billion in cuts to the Children’s Health Insurance Program (CHIP) and $800 million in cuts from the Center for Medicare and Medicaid Innovation, amongst other reductions, after Congress passed and the President signed the FY18 omnibus spending bill into law on March 23, 2018."

 After reading the above descriptions, note that as a once much more common slang term used by a lot of second or third generation Japanese Americans in Hawaii, it is a term synonymous with BS.
 By saying someone or some thing is shibai means either they're "full of it" or "bullshit".
 "Oh, that televised debate was so shibai." or "Can you believe that guy, everything he said was shibai."

-On January 27, 2019, U.S. Senator Mazie Hirono (D-H) reinforces this usage in a fundraising email, in which she wrote the following: "Trump's presidency has been such shibai--that's local slang used by many Japanese descendants in Hawaii and translates to mean hypocritical nonsense--that I can hardly stand it."
+On January 27, 2019, U.S. Senator Mazie Hirono (D-H) reinforced this usage in a fundraising email, in which she wrote the following: "Trump's presidency has been such shibai--that's local slang used by many Japanese descendants in Hawaii and translates to mean hypocritical nonsense--that I can hardly stand it."